jlevy/og-equity-compensation/README.md

 As already discussed, employees can get restricted stock, stock options, or RSUs.
 The tax consequences for each of these is dramatically different.

+- 🚧 These are not the first things discussed, so again, roadmap of all tax information (the two chapters) will be helpful.
+  Transitions!

 ### 83(b) elections